We may earn income from links in this post. Please read this Disclosure for details.

 Enjoy your pan de muerto with a steaming mug of hot Oaxacan chocolate, pulque (a fermented agave drink) or atole (a thick, warm beverage made of maize).

-Other popular traditional foods for Day of the Dead include pozole, a pork and hominy stew that comes in regional variations of green, red and white.
+Another popular traditional food for Day of the Dead is pozole.
+This pork and hominy stew comes in regional variations of green, red and white.

-One of the most popular restaurants in Puerto Escondido for pozole is Pozoleria Las Cazuelas (opens at 2:30 pm) on Calle Hidalgo beside Bananorte.
+🌟 Pro Tip: One of the most popular restaurants in Puerto Escondido for pozole is Pozoleria Las Cazuelas.
+It opens at 2:30 pm and is located on Calle Hidalgo beside Bananorte.

 4. Decorate with Papel Picado Banners and Calaveras